Jul 19th 2021

 The equation for the valve flow coefficient is quite complicated.
 Let’s go through the equations step by step.

-Step 1: Ascertain the Variables
+Step 1: Determine the Variables

 The first step in any equation is to figure out the numbers you’ll plug into the variables.
-Remember, we need to find out the relevant answers for specific gravity (SQ), rate of flow (Q), and our pressure drop (P).
+Remember, we need to find out the relevant answers for specific gravity (SG), rate of flow (Q), and our pressure drop (P).

 For our example, we’ll use water, which has an SG of 1.00.
 The rate of flow will be 10.0 GPM.
 We’ll also be using a two-inch inner diameter PVC pipe, and knowing this will help us uncover our pressure drop.
 In the case of a two-inch PVC pipe, the P will be 0.11, according to this chart.